-- When God created all of nature, He saw that it was good.
-He looked at His creation Adam and saw that he was alone and that was not good.
-God put Adam to sleep and created Eve out of his flesh.
-She was created to be his “helper.”
-Before we women, in our human nature, take offense at this it is important to note that the same term “helper” is used in Scripture for God.
-Psalms 33:20, 70:5 and 115: 9.
+- When God created all of nature, he liked it.
+It was good.
+He created the first man, Adam.
+God looked at Adam, and saw that he was alone.
+That was not good.
+So he put the man to sleep and formed Eve out of his flesh.
+She was created to be his helper.
+Before we women, in our human nature, take offense at this, it is important to note that the same term helper is used in Scripture in reference to God.
+(Psalms 33:20, 70:5 and 115: 9.)

 - Finally, Adam named his wife Eve. "because she was the mother of all the living."
 Genesis 3:20 Eve means "life," "life giving" or "mother of all who have life."

 Eve lived in a perfect world, a garden created by God.
 She had the perfect husband.
 Why would she do anything to disturb such a blessed existence?
 It started innocently enough - just a stroll through the garden.

 Eve’s mistake.
 She listened to the snake (The serpent who is Satan.
 Revelation 20:2) as he twisted and contradicted God’s word.
 She listened, even though she knew what God had said about not eating from that one tree in the center of the garden -the tree of the knowledge of good and evil.
 God had warned, if they ate from that tree they would surely die.